kylefegan/Project-1--A250---Drying-Pan/README.md

 - Student::printStudentInfo (overload)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Status:**
-*Both functions are complete, I have commited the h file and took out a pull request for the cpp.
-We can accept the pull at any time but
+*Both functions are complete, I have commited both the h and cpp file.
-I was thinking we should accept it after the prerequisite functions are done.*

 ### Matt Ngo: